There aren't many people in the world who haven't heard of ginseng, even the one native to the North American hemisphere known as American ginseng.

 There is an entire classification system for grading ginseng roots and their overall quality based on many factors such as size, shape, texture, color and taste.

 Am. ginseng has a different ratio of ginsenosides compared to that of Asian Panax species which contain primary ginsenosides known as Rb1, Rb2, and Rg1.
 American ginseng contains mainly Rb1, Re, Rd, Rg1 and Rb3.
-This changes the qualities quite a bit.
+This changes the qualities and actions quite a bit.

 Both Asian Panax ginseng and American ginseng are Chi (Qi) energy tonics.
 The main difference is that Panax is a Yang stimulant, whereas American replenishes Yin essence.
 Both are energizing but in different ways.